RockefellerArchiveCenter/textile-policy/index.md

 •	Two or more Collections Management staff members should always be involved when textiles are being handled.
 •	Staff members should be aware of any weak areas in the material before handling the item.
 •	Staff members handling textiles should have clean skin, wash their hands frequently, and wear nitrile gloves.
 Creams should be avoided before handling because they are easily absorbed by textile fibers and can stain.
-•	Jewelry should be removed, so as to avoid snagging or rubbing potentially harmful objects against material.
+•	Jewelry should be removed to avoid snagging or rubbing potentially harmful objects against material.
 •	When handling a textile, the weight of the item should be distributed as evenly as possible.
 A lighter material can be supported with paper or corrugated board.
 Heavier textiles should be rolled on a large tube (preferably covered in layer of cotton fabric to protect fringe).
 Roll the textile with the right side face up, so the material rolls inwards.
 Textiles with raised textures should be rolled with the right side face down.
 •	Do not place textiles one on top of the other.
 The weight can damage the textile beneath.
 If this cannot be avoided, the heavier textile should be placed on the bottom.
 •	Textiles should not be vacuumed.
 A professional conservator should be contacted to learn of the most appropriate cleaning techniques.